Number Theory and Representation Theory (June 6 - July 15, 2022)

-- Daniel Hu, Hari Iyer and Shasha Shashkov, Modular forms and an explicit Chebotarev variant of the Brun-Titchmarsh theorem, Research in Number Theory, accepted for publication.
+- Daniel Hu, Hari Iyer and Shasha Shashkov, Modular forms and an explicit Chebotarev variant of the Brun-Titchmarsh theorem, Research in Number Theory, 9 (2023), Art.
+46.

 - Faye Jackson and Misheel Otgonbayar, Biases among congruence classes for parts in k-regular partitions, submitted for publication.

 - Faye Jackson and Misheel Otgonbayar,Unexpected biases between congruence classes for parts in k-indivisible partitions, Journal of Number Theory, accepted for publication.

 - Faye Jackson and Misheel Otgonbayar, Parts in k-indivisible partitions always display biases between residue classes, submitted for publication.